How to Stop Emotional Eating?

 Has food replaced joy in your life?
 Do you need help with emotional eating?
-Are you tired of turning to food every time you are upset, angry, stressed or using food to reward yourself?
+Are you tired of turning to food every time you are upset, angry, stressed, or using food to reward yourself?
 You aren’t alone.
 Thankfully, help is available.

-The trained counsellors at Bayside Psychotherapy can help you stop emotional eating for good.
-Food can be an addiction and counselling can help. you re-establish healthy eating patterns based on real physiological hunger rather than psychological hunger and distress.
+The trained counsellors at Bayside Psychotherapy may be able to help you curb your emotional eating.
+Food can be an addiction, and it can be hard to re-establish healthy eating patterns — based on real physiological hunger rather than psychological hunger and distress.
 The therapists at Bayside Psychotherapy can meet you at our Highett clinic, or you book a secure online counselling session.
 We also recommend downloadable hypnosis recordings you can use in the comfort and privacy of your home.

-While traditional and evidence based methods like CBT are generally sought, there have been concerns regarding long term efficacy following such methods.
-Psychodynamic psychotherapy, on the other hand aims to address the underlying conflicts, ambivalence and uniqueness associated with the eating cycle presented.
+While traditional and evidence-based methods like CBT are commonly used to treat comfort eating, there have been concerns regarding long term efficacy following such procedures.
+On the other hand, psychodynamic psychotherapy aims to address the underlying conflicts and ambivalence driving the eating cycles.

 Don’t let another day go by!
-Food should not be used to comfort you.
 There’s no real comfort in emotional eating!

 We will endeavour to help you break the perceived connection between food and happiness.
 Contact us to see if we may be able to help you.